Despite what we might hope, relationships don’t always last forever. When a relationship breaks down it can be difficult for everyone involved.

 How does a relationship breakdown feel?

 Divorce and separation are very common but that doesn’t make them any easier.
-While the breakdown of your relationship might feel like the end of the world, you’re not alone.
+While the breakdown of your relationship might feel like the end of the world,

 While relationship breakdowns are common, the way people experience them can be very varied.
 Relationships are complicated, and when they end there are a lot of things to sort out and deal with.
 Relationship breakdowns can be particularly hard if you didn’t expect them to happen, there are children involved, or your partner was the only person you could open up to.